carolzhou/multiPhATE/README.md

 log files capturing details of the processing and time stamps

-The auto-generated myGenome_phate.config file, to record exactly how you configured the pipeline for the current run (genome).
+The auto-generated myGenomeName_phate.config file, to record exactly how you configured the pipeline for the current run (genome).

 RUNNING PHATE AS AN "EMBARASSINGLY PARALLEL" CODE

-Pipeline outputs are written to user-specified output subdirectories (specified in your multiPhate.config file, and in the auto-generated myGenome_phate.config files, one for each genome).
+Pipeline outputs are written to user-specified output subdirectories (specified in your multiPhate.config file, and in the auto-generated myGenomeName_phate.config files, one for each genome).
 In this way, multiPhATE may be set up to run in parallel on any number of nodes of a compute cluster without fear of clashes in writing results.
 Implementing a code in parallel is system dependent; a parallel version of multiPhATE is not provided in the distribution.
 In the case that you have programming expertise at hand, parallelization should be implemented within the multiPhate.py script, upon execution of phate_runPipeline.py over the list of genomes.

 FURTHER RECOMMENDATIONS